yandex-cloud/docs/en/functions/quickstart/create-function/python-function-quickstart.md

     * `--memory`: The amount of RAM.
     * `--execution-timeout`: The maximum function execution time before the timeout is reached.
     * `--source-path`: ZIP archive with the function code and required dependencies.
+    * '-- service-account-id: To be entered based on Yandex environment

     Result: